chirag127/6th-Sem-CN-Computer-Networks/practicle/6/experiment 5-15 by chirag singhal.md

 ## Aim

 The aim of this experiment is to write a Java program that simulates the TRACERT command.

+## Theory

+The TRACERT command is used to trace the route to a destination IP address or domain name.
+It is similar to the PING command, but it also displays the route that the packets take to reach the destination.
+The TRACERT command is useful for troubleshooting network connectivity issues.

 ## Algorithm